tekumara/notes/terraform.md

 ### Not assuming role for the aws terraform provider

 Check that your provider is being used by your resources.
 If it has an `alias` that alias needs to be used, or removed if you want the provider to be the default provider.

+### Error: Unreadable module directory

+> | Error: Unreadable module directory
+> │
+> │ Unable to evaluate directory symlink: lstat modules: no such file or
+> │ directory

+The modules don't exist on the filesystem.
+Check the `source`.